noamsuissa/dev-impact/README.md

    ```

 2. **Create a feature branch**
    - Make sure your fork is up to date with the upstream repository.
-By default, all contributions should branch from the `dev` branch (not `main`, which is production).
+By default, all contributions should branch from the `main` branch.
    - Add the upstream remote and fetch the latest branches:
      ```bash
      git remote add upstream https://github.com/noamsuissa/dev-impact.git
      git fetch upstream
-     git checkout dev
+     git checkout main
-     git pull upstream dev
+     git pull upstream main
      ```
-   - Create your feature or fix branch from `dev`:
+   - Create your feature or fix branch from `main`:
      ```bash
-     git checkout -b feat/your-feature-name
+     git checkout -b feat/your-feature-name # or fix/ bug/ etc.
      ```

 3. **Make your changes**